phytest-devs/phytest/docs/testFiles.rst

         ...

 Tests using the alignment file will be run once i.e. you will have access to the entire alignment during the test.
-Alignments are also passed to Phytest using the `--sequence` flag however they are required to be valid alignments e.g. all sequence must be the same length.
+Alignments are also passed to Phytest using the :code:`--sequence` flag however they are required to be valid alignments e.g. all sequence must be the same length.

 .. code-block:: bash